gophercoders/website/content/gophercoders-in-schools.md

 The club culminates in the children writing a program to plot the [mandelbrot set] (https://en.wikipedia.org/wiki/Mandelbrot_set).
+{{% gcFigure class="text-center" src="/images/mandelbrot_set.png"
-{{% figure src="/images/mandelbrot_set.png" title="The Mandelbrot set - a year 6 can write a program to draw this shape." %}}
+title="Fig-1: The Mandelbrot set - a year 6 pupil can write a program to draw this shape." %}}

 The club provides an opportunity to stretch gifted and talented children who have shown an aptitude for mathematics or science or logical thinking.
 Our